-The field experiment was conducted at Eastern block farm, Tamil Nadu Agricultural University, Coimbatore, located in the Western Agro-climatic zone of Tamil Nadu (11° 02' N latitude, 76° 93' E longitude, and at an altitude of 428.5 masletres above mean sea level).
-The experiment was planted laid out following in thea randomized block design with four replications.
+The field experiment was conducted at Eastern block farm, Tamil Nadu Agricultural University, Coimbatore, located in the Western Agro-climatic zone of Tamil Nadu (11° 02' N latitude, 76° 93' E longitude, and an altitude of 428.5 masl).
+The experiment was planted following a randomized block design with four replications.
 Experimental soil was sandy clay loam with pH 8.49 and organic matter content 0.47%.
-Newly released compact cotton seeds (CO 17 cultivarvariety) seeds were obtained collected from the Cotton Department of Cotton, Tamil Nadu Agricultural University, Coimbatore.
-Planting Sewing was done in rows by dibbing at row to row 90 cm apart and plant to plant 15 cm spacing by placing the seeds at each hill.
-Irrigation was given as per requiredment of crop.
+Newly released compact cotton seeds (CO 17 cultivar) were obtained from the Cotton Department, Tamil Nadu Agricultural University, Coimbatore.
+Planting was done in rows 90 cm apart and plant to plant 15 cm spacing by placing the seeds at each hill.
+Irrigation was given as required.
 Standard plant protection schedule was followed to protect the crop from diseases and pests as per recommended package of practices of Tamil Nadu Agricultural University, Coimbatore.